 Example answer:

-22. Tell me about a time when you helped a co-worker grow.
+22. Tell me about a time you made a decision without all the data.

 Why you might get asked this: